 It is important to distinguish between National Service and service in the reserve army i.e. the People's Army.
 National Service is obligatory to young people who reach the age of 18 years.
 All conscripts are taken to SAWA where they receive six months of military training.
 After that it is decided how they should serve the remaining 12 months of National Service i.e. either in the military or in a civilian job depending of the skills and competences of the individual conscript.
 The old backlog of adults who have worked in the civil service for several years is the main problem.
 They are often considered a valuable and cheap labor force and employers are reluctant to assist them in being demobilized from National Service.
-Recently, it seems that more and more are released from National Service after serving a shorter period of time.
-It was added that the unpredictable length of National Service is considered the main reason why young people today are unhappy with the National Service program.
+Recently, it seems that more and more are released from National Service is considered the main reason why young people today are unhappy with the National Service program.